arpitbbhayani/articles/blogs/jaccard-minhash.md

 ## MinHash Signature

-MinHash Signature of a set `S` is a collection of `k` MinHash values corresponding to `k` different MinHash functions that differ in row permutation functions.
+MinHash Signature of a set `S` is a collection of `k` MinHash values corresponding to `k` different MinHash functions.
 The size `k` depends on the error tolerance, keeping it higher leads to more accurate approximations.

 ```python
 def minhash_signature(s: set):
     return [minhash(s) for minhash in minhash_fns]
 ```

+> MinHash functions usually differ in the permutation parameters i.e. coefficients `a`, `b` and `c`.

-Now in order to compute `Pr[h(A) = h(B)]` we have to compare the MinHash Signature of the participating sets `A` and `B` and find how many values in their signatures match; dividing this number by the number of hash functions `k` will give the required probability and in turn an approximation of Similarity Coefficient.
+Now in order to compute `Pr[h(A) = h(B)]` we have to compare the MinHash Signature of the participating sets `A` and `B` and find how many values in their signatures match; dividing this number by the number of hash functions `k` will give the required probability and in turn an approximation of Jaccard Similarity Coefficient.

 ```python
 def similarity_minhash(a: set, b: set) -> float: